 During the holiday season, in particular, many people are looking for opportunities to give to worthy causes, so facilitating the donation process for your customers won’t just make them happier—it’ll also make them more likely to purchase more.

+Number nine on our list of holiday marketing tips is to come up with a special holiday product.
 “One great way to get a holiday marketing bump without spending more than usual is to create a special holiday-only product,” says Stacy Caprio, founder of Accelerated Growth Marketing.
 If you run a sock apparel company, for instance, you could create a series of socks featuring holiday designs.
 Think Christmas trees, snowflakes, or peppermint sticks.

 Another idea is to create a product that isn’t overtly tied to the holidays but is only available during this time period, like a limited edition of sneakers.

 The key, says Caprio, is to start promoting your product a few weeks in advance to build up the excitement and anticipation.
 You can generate buzz on social media, then send out emails with exclusive pre-order discounts and instructions.